Possible Consequence: Loss of Legal Status:

-- Judgment of Divorce will NOT have immigration consequences for a person who has a permanent green card or citizenship.
+- Judgment of Divorce will NOT have immigration consequences for a person who is a lawful permanent resident or a U.S. citizen.

-If one party has a conditional green card:
+If one party has a Conditional Lawful Permanent Resident (LPR) card:

-- Based on a fiancée/spouse application on their behalf, this means:
+- Based on a fiancé/spouse application on their behalf, this means:

-- They were granted legal entry and permission to remain in the United States with a green card for a temporary period of time (2 years).
+- The individual was granted legal entry and permission to remain in the United States with a lawful permanent resident (LPR) card for a temporary period of time (2 years).

-- During this time, they have a ‘conditional’ green card – the conditions being their marriage to the United States Citizen.
+- During this time, they have a ‘conditional’ LPR card – the conditions being their marriage to the United States citizen.

-- After two years the ‘conditions’ (their marriage) are removed, and they will receive a permanent green card.
-At that point their status is no longer dependent on their marriage.
+- After two years the ‘conditions’ are removed, and the LPR individual can apply to receive a permanent LPR card.
+At that point their lawful status is no longer dependent on their marriage.

 - BUT if they separate, divorce, or the citizen/LPR spouse dies before the conditions are removed, the non-citizen will not be able to remain in the United States in lawful status unless: